-Kelly Ritter is Professor of English and Director of the Undergraduate Rhetoric Program at the University of Illinois at Urbana-Champaign.
+Kelly Ritter is Associate Dean of LAS and Professor of English at the University of Illinois at Urbana-Champaign.

 294 English Building| MC-718